aisgbnok/provisioning/docs/dism.md

-# DISM Cmdlets
+# Deployment Image Servicing and Management (DISM) Cmdlets

-A curated list of [Deployment Image Servicing and Management (DISM)](https://docs.microsoft.com/powershell/module/dism/) cmdlets.
+A curated list of [Deployment Image Servicing and Management](https://docs.microsoft.com/powershell/module/dism/) cmdlets.
+The Deployment Image Servicing and Management platform is used to mount and service Windows images.

 ## Clear-WindowsCorruptMountPoint